-Toward Program Average Required to or the Program
+roward r rogram Average Required for the Frogram

 Certificate Associate

 0-13 1.50 1.50

 14-27 2.00 1.70

 28-40 1.80

 41+ 2.00

 QUANTITATIVE STANDARD

 Completion Rate Component

 A student must successfully complete more than two-thirds (66.66%) of the total credits s/he attempts throughout his/her academic career at the College.
 All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.